MeetElise/searchable-react-json-view/README.md

 # searchable-react-json-view

-This is a fork of [react-json-view](https://github.com/mac-s-g/react-json-view) with an extra search capability.
+This is a fork of [searchable-react-json-view](https://www.npmjs.com/package/searchable-react-json-view).

-Please go there for the full readme.
+The only changes made to the original package are:
+- The addition of `react@^17` as an accepted peer dependency
+- Upgrading the lockfile from v1 to v3

 ### Install
 ```sh